-Quality assurance and quality control professionals share the same goal—ensuring the production, manufacture and delivery of high-quality medical devices—but assume different roles within a medical device company.
+Quality assurance and quality control professionals share the same goal—ensuring the production, manufacture and delivery of high-quality products and services—but assume different roles within a medical device company.

 Quality assurance staff oversee the medical device manufacturing process to ensure that it meets external standards from regulatory bodies, such as FDA and ISO, as well as internal standards from your company.

 Staff in charge of quality assurance testing generally stick to a formula called the Deming Cycle—also known as the PDSA Cycle.
-The latter name comes from the names of its four-step process: Plan, Do, Study, and Act.
+The figure shown below depicts a four-step process that summarizes the primary quality assurance responsibilities.

 Quality assurance testing monitors the medical device manufacturing process to determine whether all requirements are being met.
-The goal is to identify and correct product flaws, eventually leading to an overall decrease in defects.
+The goal is to identify and correct product flaws, eventually leading to process improvement and an overall decrease in defects.

-There are four common quality assurance testing tactics that quality assurance staff use:
+There are four common QA testing tactics that quality assurance professionals use:

 Quality audits: where quality staff inspects internal manufacturing procedures and verify whether regulatory requirements are being met.
 These types of audits typically take place at predetermined times.

 Process definitions: where quality staff determines exactly what a process looks like and how it works.
 Clarity here is essential to conducting testing processes that deliver consistent results.

 Tool identification and selection: when quality staff selects new equipment or tests existing equipment.
 For instance, quality staff might test whether a particular manufacturing tool is reliable and whether it can consistently create parts that meet requirements.